Tiger bundled with few standard plugins:

 protocol: "<protocol>",

-define(path, module) {
+async define(path, module) {

-// do definition work
+// do async definition work

 },

-notified(path, param, next) {
+async notified(path, param, module, next) {

 }